Gobot1234/steam.py/.github/CONTRIBUTING.md

 ## Pull requests

 Submitting a pull request is fairly simple.
 It is best to keep commits focused on one aspect of the library.
 It would be better if the style is consistent with that found in the project.
-This project follows PEP-8 guidelines (as much as possible) with a column limit of 125.
+This project follows the black code style but with a column limit of 120.

 ### Git Commit Guidelines

 - Use present tense (e.g. "Add feature" not "Added feature")
-- Limit commit messages to 72 characters or less.
+- Limit commit messages to 79 characters or less.
 - Reference issues or pull requests outside of the first line.
   - Please use the shorthand for the issue (#123) and not the full URL.

 Any issues with code should, however, be fixed before being pushed, so don't worry if it isn't perfect.
+If you want this process to be as fast as possible you can install `python3 -m pip install "steamio[dev]"` and then run the formatter if you installed from the
+GitHub repo using `python3 tests -f` (after cd'ing to steam.py).

 Thank you for taking any time to perform any of these actions they help to make the library better for everyone.